beatrizbbs/beatrizbbs/README.md

 ## Introduction

-Hi, I'm Beatriz and I'm a computer science student curently working as an intern with automated tests in python.
+Hi, I'm Beatriz and I'm a computer science student currently working as an software developer intern.
 I have a passion for iOS development, C++, and Python.
 I've been coding since 2020 and I'm constantly learning and exploring new technologies.
 As an aspiring developer, I enjoy building apps and programs that solve real-world problems and make people's lives easier.
 With a strong foundation in computer science concepts and programming languages, I'm excited to continue developing my skills and pursuing a career in software development

 ## Skills